 Interesting background memo that was prepared by the city of Tucson in preparation of their motorized bicycle ordinance.
 It, e.g., explains what is meant when it is said that the CPSC (Consumer Product Safety Commission) federal laws supersedes any state and local law.
 Note that this reasoning applies to plain-old bicycles as well, which are also regulated by the CPSC.
 Note that, according to Tucson City Manager, “under federal law, state and local authorities are preempted from imposing any additional equipment requirements (e.g., speedometers) than what is required of a bicycle”.
 Interesting.

-The CPSC regs as applied to any/all bicycles appear in CFR (Code of Federal Regulations) Title 16, Part 1512, here is a detailed .pdf circular.
-In 2002 Federal law (15 USC 2085) was amended to include low speed electric bicycles within the definition of bicycle.
+The CPSC regs as applied to any/all bicycles appear in CFR (Code of Federal Regulations) Title 16, Part 1512 unassisted bicycles, here is a detailed .pdf (dead link) circular; here are pages from federal register from cpsc site.
+In 2002 Federal law (15 USC 2085, ebike specific) was amended to include low speed electric bicycles within the definition of bicycle.

 The federal law is sometimes referred to as HR 727.

 The CPSC links all broke 🙁

 See wiki for better links to US federal laws and regulation.